 It can be very easy to use a pre-packaged recipe – you don’t have to go to the brew store or order ingredients, you don’t have to worry about sourcing hard-to-find ingredients, etc. – but it can also be very limiting, especially if the recipe choices aren’t vast.
 You also don’t get a say in adjusting the recipe if there’s some part of it you don’t like or want to experiment with.

 Question: How is the beer stored after the process if completed?

-Answer: Again, each system varies.
+Answer: Again, each beer brewing machine varies.
 You will find that some have the ability to keg the beer after brewing, for which you would need a kegerator or way to refrigerate the keg for serving.
 Many of these systems make a small batch that can be stored in a mini-keg in the fridge.
 You also have the option on bottling the beer once it’s complete.
-The system does not take care of this step for you, so keep that in mind.
+The home beer brewing machine does not take care of this step for you, so keep that in mind.